-1) Questions regarding the Firm and Subcontractor(s) (if used
+2) Questions regarding the firm and subcontractor (if used):

-- a) To what extent does the Firm exceed the minimum required experience as defined in Section 1.04? - b) To what degree has the firm demonstrated experience in completing similar projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, to what extent has the offeror described and provided the information as required under Section 3.17?
+- a) To what extent does the offeror exceed the minimum required experience as defined in Section 1.04? - b) To what degree is the offeror relying on sub-contractor experience to meet the minimum required experience for the firm as described in Section 1.04? - c) How well has the firm demonstrated experience in completing similar projects on time and within budget? - d) How successful is the general history of the firm regarding timely and successful completion of projects? - e) Has the firm provided letters of reference from previous clients? - f) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?